After a beautiful peaceful day does your baby hit 4pm and suddenly decided to cry, fuss, grizzle and cry?

 But as they grow they become more aware and normal household noises may start to prevent them from settling.

-A white noise machine is a perfect way to eliminate these distractions!
+A white noise machine is a perfect way to eliminate these distractions.
+I love this one from DreamEgg:

 7. Wear Your Baby

-This is especially useful if you have other children to look after at the end of the day and your baby can feel close to you.
+Wearing your baby in a baby carrier is especially useful if you have other children to look after at the end of the day so both arms are free but baby can still feel close to you.

 8. Practise Skin To Skin

-Some babies find skin to skin contact very calming… so it is worth giving it a try to see if it helps.
+Some babies find skin-to-skin contact very calming… so it is worth giving it a try when burping them to see if it helps with a grizzly whining baby.

 9. Swaddle Baby